CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Exercise 1: Analyze images in Vision Studio

+In this task, you will learn how to analyze images in Vision Studio to extract insights and understand visual content effectively.

 ### Task 1: Create an *Azure AI services* resource

 You can use Azure AI Vision's image analysis capabilities with an **Azure AI services** multi-service resource.
 If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.